AJFrazer/CPHLRmaster/README.md

 <i><b>Future Plans:</b></i> Next up is setting up the regulations to format to the CPHLR formatting guidelines.
 I think it will take a while to figure out credit history for regulations in most states, as they are less consistent, and often require navigating to legislative history.
 Ang I guess maybe lexis one day? (lol can you even imagine?)

-<i>What else is next?</i> I am still trying to figure out how to move forward.
+<b><i>What else is next?</i></b> I am still trying to figure out how to move forward.
 I might encourage "Issue reporting" here on github.
 I might start a slack channel.
 I might just advise you to set up github accounts if you don't already have them, and then "watch" this repo for new version releases.
 I am also working on an <i>incredibly</i> simple tool to assist in building the law.
 So far I have only worked on removing extra spaces between words (a common problem with converting pdfs) and removing extra line breaks between paragraphs--but it would be great to hear other repetitive issues you encounter while building the law!
 In any case, I am always available on slack to discuss anything.